Jakus23/non/README.md

 There is no markdown or brackets required.

-> Capitalise the “Frames”
+> Capitalise the “Frames” and no special characters for uniformity of terms
-> No special characters

 Slot and default
 ----------------